ibm-cloud-architecture/ibm-cloud-stencils/README.md

 Welcome to the IBM Cloud Visio Stencils for Visio 2013.

 PREVIEW and other stencils are subject to change.
 Groups are introduced to help organize diagrams.
 Templates are provided to start a fully editable diagram.
-A tutorial is provided to help introduce some of the features of Visio.
+The tutorial introduces some features of Visio for working with the IBM Cloud Visio Stencils.

 ## Components